Gardenscapes: New Acres: Commercial and sequels

 The player needs to match three of the same items in either vertically or horizontally to clear the fruits.
 The player may use the Power-Ups to ease their gameplay.

 After the release, Gardenscapes was named one of the Top-10 free games for iPhone and iPad in 100 countries.
 The project was released not only on the App Store, where on the first day it was downloaded more than a million times but also on Google Play and Amazon Appstore.
 Gardenscapes was named by Facebook its Overall Game of the Year for 2016.
 As a result, the developers entered the Top-20 mobile publishers in the world.
 During the 20th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Gardenscapes for "Mobile Game of the Year".

 By 2019, Gardenscapes was named the fifth highest-grossing puzzle game, generating $1.5 billion from in-app purchases.
 The total number of app installs exceeded 213 million.
 An average revenue per install was about $7, making it one of the lead publisher's games.
 Google Play users have accounted for 70 percent of Gardenscapes downloads and contributed 47 percent of overall revenue.

 During the COVID-19 pandemic, Gardenscapes audience was over 10 million daily active players.
 Sensor Tower estimated that Gardenscapes made almost $2 billion in lifetime revenue by 2021.
 According to Statista, as of May 2021, the game remained the Playrix's most downloaded product with over 461.41 million total downloads.
+Gardenscapes would then generate $1.5 billion in revenue, from 2022-2024 alone.

 The success of the original game led to a series of sequels, such as Gardenscapes 2.
 A year after the release of Gardenscapes in 2016, the developers also launched another project, Homescapes, in which the main character returns to his childhood mansion and tries to restore it.